AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cue-lists/cue-list-playback.md

 ---
-id: version-12.0-cue-list-playback
+id: cue-list-playback
 title: Cue List Playback
 sidebar_label: Cue List Playback
 original_id: cue-list-playback
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

 Running a Cue List
 ------------------

-Raise the fader of the cue list and press the **Go button** to run the first cue.
+Raise the fader of the cue list and press the <strong>Go button</strong> to run the first cue.
 The bottom section of the display shows the cue list; the current cue is highlighted in grey and the next cue has a box round it.